Yewon Jang

 Computer Graphics

-I created video data by grilling meat and fish using a thermal imaging camera.
+I created video data by filming scenes of grilling meat and fish with a thermal camera.

 Based on the video data, I developed a thermal camera mode simulation using GLSL shaders.